 The academic program includes the core areas of English (subdivided into language arts and literature), mathematics, social studies, science, and physical education.
 In addition to these areas, we currently offer non-core classes (exploratory) to all grade levels.
-The 6th grade students have exploratory classes in computer technology and art.
-7th grade students are offered health for a semester, genius hour, and 7 habits.
+The 6th grade students have exploratory classes in computer technology, art, Current Events, and Music Appreciation.
+7th grade students are offered health for a semester, genius hour, and art.
 Eighth grade students have art, music in the digital world, entrepreneurship, and careers.
-"Choices" is a program taught one day a week through Bridgeway that addresses drug and alcohol awareness and is taken at all grade levels.
+"Choices" is a program taught one day a week for all grade levels through Bridgeway that addresses drug and alcohol awareness.
 All students are provided the opportunity to take band and chorus.